Skip to content

 Reports Settings Option

-To create a new Report, click on the “Add Report” button located at the top right corner of the page.
 The next screen will display a form where you can enter the details of the new report, such as name, description, and filter criteria.
+The switch button for “Continuous update” allows the report to automatically refresh its data at regular intervals, ensuring that the displayed information is always up to date without requiring manual refreshes.
 Each of the fields for filter criteria can be configured to refine the data that will be included in the report.

 Report Filters

 For example, you can create a variable for the date range or specific user segments.
 Start by clicking on the “Add Variable” button.
-Next, fill in the variable name, label and type.
+Next, fill in the variable name, label, and type.

 Add Variable Button

-The types available for the variable creation are:
+The types available for variable creation are:

 • Date and Time